CenterForDigitalHumanities/rerum_server/API.md

 - **`_id`**—the id of the object in RERUM.
 - **Response: `[{JSON}]`**—an array of the resolved objects of all child history objects

-As objects in RERUM are altered, the previous state is retained in a history tree.
+As objects in RERUM are altered, the next state is retained in a history tree.
 Requests return all descendants of this object from all branches.
 The objects in the array are listed in preorder traversal.